Brandon Legal Group,

 This is a difficult question to answer and varies depending on your individual needs.
-If you are looking to avoid probate issues, or have significant property, the answer is most likely yes, but isn’t always that simple.
-Depending on the amount of assests and heirs, a lot of variables can come into play.
-It is best to speak to an attorney about your individual needs and what is best for your individual situation.
+If you are looking to avoid probate issues, or have significant property, the answer is most likely yes, but it isn’t always that simple.
+Depending on the amount of assets and heirs, a lot of variables can come into play.
+It is best to speak to an attorney about your individual needs and what is best for your situation.

 I am terminally ill, can I still change my will?

 If you find yourself in this situation it is best to contact an attorney as quickly as possible because all cases are different.
 Depending on the illness and the extenuating circumstances you may or may not be able to sign the documents.